Daydream Believers (Davy Jones Commentary) Script

 (01:27:38) [“Now why didn’t somebody tell me that two years ago?”]

 It wouldn’t have mattered, Mike.
 Yeah.
 We did get the chance to travel, and it was hard work.
 It wasn’t just as you saw it.
 It’s not just this.
 It’s a lot more to it.
 It was, it was a lot of things.
 I mean, we had a very full schedule.
 I mean, thankfully we did, because we were all young guys.

 (01:28:17) [The Monkees start singing the theme song.]

 Now Peter will never sing this song; he hates it.
 I don’t know why.
 This was our theme song.
 Not everybody has a theme song.
 As I was saying, you know, I mean, this is the key.
 This is an identifiable thing.
 It’s identification.
-And I know where that is; that’s Santa Barbara, California, right there.
+And I know where that is; that’s Santa Barbara, California (It’s actually Sunnyside Pavilion in Toronto, Ontario), right there.
 I know that little sidewalk.
 I had a house in Santa Barbara for a long, a long time.

 Um, the Monkee walk, I think that’s a variation on “We’re off to see the Wizard”, isn’t it, really?
 Hey, see, you can’t claim parentage.
 Ha ha ha.
 Yeah.
 PlayWe’re off to see the Wizard, the wonderful Wizard of Oz.Ha!
 Well, you know, despite all this, you know, Playthey’re brothers.
 They always will be.
 They were the greatest.